luyadev/luya-module-cms/README.md

 ./vendor/bin/luya import
 ```

 > Please note that the module names *cms* and *cmsadmin* are required and should not be changed!

+## Developers

+If you want to contribute, make sure to read the following guidelines: https://luya.io/guide/luya-guideline